pbasualdoarcati/BillingProjectCH/README.md

 - `spring-boot-starter-data-jpa`: Facilitates integration with databases using JPA (Java Persistence API).
 - `spring-boot-starter-web`: Offers tools to build web applications.
 - `h2`: In-memory database used for development (runtime).
+- `spring-boot-starter-test`: Provides tools and libraries for testing the application.
 - `springdoc-openapi-starter-webmvc-ui` (version 2.1.0): Generates OpenAPI documentation for the web API.

 ## Endpoints